 The motivation

-But now, let's start with Jonathan Müller post, translated from German to English by Rainer Grimm.
+But now, let’s start with Jonathan Müller’s post, translated from German to English by Rainer Grimm.

 Memory pool allocator

 A memory pool allocator is a generally usable and fast allocator.
 It allocates only big memory blocks and divides them into equally sized pieces.
 All free pieces are stored in a so-called free list.
-The allocation simply removes the first element of the free list and returns it.
+The allocation removes the first element of the free list and returns it.
 Deallocation pushes it at the back.
-That is quite fast but you can only use it for pieces of a fixed size.
-If not you have fragmentation issues and therefore need a long time for finding the fitting piece.
+That is relatively fast, but you can only use it for fixed-size pieces.
+If not, you have fragmentation issues and therefore need a long time for finding the fitting piece.

 Now, I will show how you can use the pool implementation of my memory library for your own allocation.

-memory is a library that provides different allocators and their infrastructure to use without any issues.
-The current version is 0.x and therefore in the development phase.
+memory is a library that provides different allocators and their infrastructure without issues.
+The current version is 0.x and, therefore, in the development phase.

 The memory pool